drftpd-ng/drftpd/README.md

 # Online Help

-If you use IRC, connect to EFnet and join #drftpd, #drftpd-develop.
+If you use IRC, connect to EFnet and join #drftpd, #drftpd-devel.
 Alternatively use the github repository https://github.com/drftpd-ng/drftpd3